 Today’s post was written by student archive assistants Jeaniece Silas and Sarah Dillinger.
 Jeaniece Silas is a Senior Social Work major and child and family services minor from Fort Worth, Texas.
 She has been working in Special Collections for three years.
 Jeaniece enjoys processing collections and finding out historical information while working in Special Collections and hopes to pursue a career in social work when she graduates.
 Sarah is a Senior Social Studies major from Pittsburgh, Pennsylvania.
 She has been working in Special Collections for three years.
 Sarah enjoys the research and connections she makes while working in Special Collections and hopes to pursue a career in history teaching when she graduates.

-Foremothers of the Faith: Tennessee Women
+Foremothers of the Faith: The Campbell Women